 The Student Representative Council (SRC)

-The SRC consists of Year 11 portfolio leaders who work closely with the Chairman at leading, teaching and motivating the Years 9 and 10 members of the SRC.
+The SRC consists of Year 11 portfolio leaders who work closely with the Chairperson at leading, teaching and motivating the Years 9 and 10 members of the SRC.
 The SRC work hard at creating and executing events that promote awareness and cause, while aiming to incorporate enjoyable activities for the student body throughout the year.